chaara-dev/Whitelist-Bot/README.md

 + edit old embed application message when bot start

-+ add try/except methods to things that can break
+- add try/except methods to things that can break
+-   log errors to files with timestamps

 + don't let people with open applications apply again